 I bought my first semi-professional camera in Vietnam - a Pentax Spotmatic with a couple of lenses.
 I loved that camera, which occupies an honored spot in my camera cabinet.
 Since then, I've shot with Nikons and Canons, both film and digital.
 Because my jobs generally involved managing photographers rather than being one, much of my work was shot on my own time, and most have never been published.
 These galleries show off a small selection of my work.

-For the last several years, I have written a weekly column called Focal Point.
-Those columns cover a wide range of topics, but they are always accompanied by a photograph illustrating my main point.
+For about three years before my retirement, I wrote a weekly column called Focal Point.
+Those columns covered a wide range of topics, but they were always accompanied by a photograph illustrating my main point.
 I have not included all those Columns & News Articles here, only a selection of them.
 For others, you can go to the Tyler Paper webside, TylerPaper.com, and search for Focal Point.